-Reach the forest office as early as possible to get the permission.
-The trek starts from the forest office.
-You can hear the sound of the water falling at Somawathi falls and it stays with you for a distance before you get on to the forest trail.
+Reach the forest office as early as possible to get permission.
+The trek starts at the forest office.
+You can hear the sound of the water falling at Somawathi Falls, and it stays with you for a distance before you get on to the forest trail.

 Once you enter the Shola forest notice the thickening of the vegetation.
 You can spot wildlife here if you are lucky enough.
-This forest is home to many leeches and earthworms.
+This forest is home to many leeches, earthworms deers and snakes.

 If you are lucky, you can spot these animals on the trail.
 Picture by Deepak M

 After 15 minutes of a gradual ascent, you get to cross a stream.
 Water level will be high if you are trekking in the monsoon.
 There are ropes put up by the forest department to help you cross the stream during peak monsoon season.